 Choose the right formula and mix it correctly

 Be careful when mixing powdered formula for your formula fed baby.
-Shaking or vigorously mixing a bottle of formula powder and water introduces a lot of air bubbles, which your baby will swallow and which may increase gas.
+Shaking or vigorously mixing a bottle of formula powder and water introduces a lot of air bubbles—when your baby swallows the formula, it may increase their gas.

 Instead, mix gently but thoroughly and try to give the formula a little time to settle before feeding your baby.

-A newborn may even do better with concentrated or ready to feed formula, which require less (or no) mixing and thus have less air for your baby to swallow.
+A newborn may even do better with concentrated or ready to feed formula, which require less (or no) mixing and thus have less air for a baby to swallow.